 Location

 The HARP is funded by local donations.
-For this reason, preference is given to HARP applicants living in the Dane County area.
+For this reason, HARP recipients are limited to individuals living in Dane County.
 This also ensures that UWSHC audiology is able to provide complete support services to the individuals the program serves.

 Audiologic Criteria